saiqulhaq/dynamic_links/README.md

 $ gem install dynamic_links
 ```

+## Performance

+Shorten an URL using Ruby:
+Shorten an URL using API:

 ## Contributing

 We welcome contributions to DynamicLinks!
 Please read the contributing guidelines to get started.